zulip/zulip/docs/subsystems/logging.md

 It also contains warnings, errors, and the full tracebacks for any Python exceptions.
-In production, it goes to `/var/log/zulip/server.log`; in development, it goes to the terminal where you run `run-dev.py`.
+In production, it goes to `/var/log/zulip/server.log`; in development, it goes to the terminal where you run `run-dev`.

-In development, it's good to keep an eye on the `run-dev.py` console as you work on backend changes, since it's a great way to notice bugs you just introduced.
+In development, it's good to keep an eye on the `run-dev` console as you work on backend changes, since it's a great way to notice bugs you just introduced.